 Understanding your thoughts and emotions will help you to counteract an urge when it arises.

 Ask yourself, are you hungry, angry, lonely, or tired (H.A.L.T)?

-These feelings are often common triggers that could lead to relapse.
+The feelings of hunger, anger, loneliness or tired are often common triggers that could lead to relapse.

 H - Hungry

 It’s easy to skip meals with the bustle of daily life.
-Not eating properly can wreak havoc on your mood.
+But not eating properly leads to hunger and can wreak havoc on your mood.
 When you continually deprive your body of proper nutrients it affects your ability to make decisions and may lead you to slip back into past behaviors or eventually relapse.